jelocodes/jelocodes.github.io/_posts/2017-09-10-weekend_sinatra_project_scrapsauce_or_making_leftovers_useful_again.markdown

 </p>
 ```

-It uses jQuery to target the input field, listens for a keypress and pushes the ingredients to an Array (scrapSauce.ingredients) upon firing.
+It uses jQuery to target the input field, listens for keypress and pushes the ingredients to an Array (scrapSauce.ingredients) upon firing.

 ```
 scrapSauce.ingredients = [];